josefjebavy/warduxere/README.md

 ===========================================
 Wireless Arduino with low power consumption

-warduino been awarded for the design of electronic journals [PE-AR](http://www.aradio.cz/)
+Warduino was awarded the prize in a magazine for the design of electronic journals [PE-AR](http://www.aradio.cz/).
 ### About ###
 This project is open-source alternative for other proprietary platform.